avble/libevent-cpp-samples/Readme.md

 # Introduction
-Implement the websocket server based on libevent
+This demonstartion implementation of websocket server based on libevent

 # Compile
 ## Obtain the dependent